 Many companies and individuals leverage their LinkedIn networks for lead generation, sales, recruitment and a variety of other purposes.

-To get the most out of LinkedIn, its best to take a structured approach to grow your network and leveraging those contacts.
+To get the most out of LinkedIn, it’s best to take a structured approach to growing your network and leveraging those contacts.
 It can be time-consuming, which is why LinkedIn automation tools have become popular in recent years.

 In 2017, LinkedIn revealed it had passed half a billion users worldwide.
 That is a phenomenal figure, and that number continues to grow every day.

 RJS is a specialist recruitment agency covering Canada and the US.
 It uses a LinkedIn automation tool to replicate the work of one full-time employee, saving the company over $40,000 annually.

-The automation tool sits there in the background visiting profiles, sending out connection requests, basically automating the tasks that used to take hours.
-It enables RJS to focus on higher leveraging activities, such as final qualification of candidates, managing customer relationships and closing the deal.
+The automation tool sits in the background, visiting profiles and sending out connection requests, automating the tasks that used to take hours.
+It enabled RJS to focus on higher leveraging activities, such as final qualification of candidates, managing customer relationships and closing deals.

 Safe Usage of LinkedIn Automation Tools

-If you have 10,000 contacts that would give you a LinkedIn Range of approximately 350-500.
+For example, 10,000 contacts would give you a LinkedIn Range of approximately 350-500.

 Note: For LinkedIn Sales Navigator users, the daily limit is 500 profile views per day.

 It got people running scared.
-A lot of people.
+Many people.